leedsrocketry/timetable-builder/README.md

 # timetable-builder
-Python script to build an .ics file for timetables (useful for such things as running the LURA academy)
+Python script that takes an .ics file as the input and transposes all the events to start at the requested date.
+Useful for such things as organising the LURA academy.